mattmc3/zsh_unplugged/README.md

 Thus was born... **zsh_unplugged**.

 This isn't a plugin manager - it's a way to show you how to manage your own plugins using small, easy to understand snippets of Zsh.
-All this with the hope that perhaps, once-and-for-all, we can demystify what plugin managers do, and perhaps for simple configs do away with the idea that we even need to use bloated Zsh plugin manager projects and just simply do it ourselves.
+All this with the thought that perhaps, once-and-for-all, we can demystify what plugin managers do.
+And maybe for simple configs, do away with the idea that we even need to use bloated Zsh plugin managers and just simply do it ourselves.

 You can grab a ~20 line function and you have everything you need to manage your own plugins from here on out.
 By way of contrast, I ran a rough line count of zinit's